samshetty/population-metrics/README.md

             SELECT   FIPS, Area_name, 2018 AS YEAR, Unemployment_rate_2018 AS UNEMPLOYMENT_RATE
             FROM     counties_unemployment
             WHERE    FIPS <> 0;

+            DROP TABLE IF EXISTS counties_population_unemployment_rate_by_year;

-            --JOIN TO COMBINE POPULATION AND UNEMPLOYMENT RATE DATA POINTS INTO A NEW TABLE CREATE TABLE IF NOT EXISTS counties_population_unemployment_rate_by_year AS SELECT     P.[index] AS COUNTY_ID, P.NAME, P.YEAR, P.POPULATION, U.UNEMPLOYMENT_RATE FROM     temp_county_population_by_year P INNER JOIN
+            --JOIN THE POPULATION AND UNEMPLOYMENT RATE NUMBERS ON COUNTY AND YEAR AND INSERT INTO FINAL TABLE CREATE TABLE counties_population_unemployment_rate_by_year AS
+            SELECT     P.[index] AS COUNTY_ID, P.NAME, P.YEAR, P.POPULATION, U.UNEMPLOYMENT_RATE
+            FROM     temp_county_population_by_year P INNER JOIN
                     temp_county_unemployment_rate_by_year U ON P.NAME = U.Area_name AND P.YEAR = U.YEAR